venkataravuri/ai-ml-notes/prompt-engineering-resources.md

 ---
 ## Prompt Engineering

-Prompts are bunch of tricks to perform a given taks and improves the models’ responses.
+Prompts trick LLM to perform a given task and they improve models’ responses.
 A prompt can be a `instruction` or `question` along with `inputs` or `examples`.

 Prompting is nothing but instructing a model what you want to achieve such as "Write", "Classify", "Summarize", "Translate", "Order", “paraphrase”, “simplify” etc.